MicrosoftDocs/azure-docs-sdk-java.pt-BR/docs-ref-conceptual/spring-framework/deploy-spring-boot-java-app-with-maven-plugin.md

 Para saber mais sobre as diversas tecnologias discutidas neste artigo, veja os artigos a seguir:

-* [Plug-in do Maven para Aplicativos Web do Azure]
+* [Plug-in do Maven para aplicativos Web do Azure]

 * [Fazer logon no Azure desde a CLI do Azure](/azure/xplat-cli-connect)